 It’s totally okay if you don’t know the half-a-dozen different elements that HTML or CSS has.
 If you need any help, there’s always Google 😏

 You should know how to query the DOM without relying on any library.

 You should know the basic console commands

-You should know the important concepts such as for loops, if-else statements, objects, functions, arrays etc.
+You should know the important concepts such as loops, if-else statements, objects, functions, arrays etc.

-When it comes to programming, there’s never going to be a point at which you say “I have learned and mastered everything” in a development language.
+When it comes to programming, there’s never going to be a point at which you can say “I have learned and mastered everything” in a programming language.

-But there is a point in which you feel more confident than you were before.
+But there will be a point at which you will feel more confident than you were before.

 I hope you enjoyed reading this blog.
-If you have any question, leave your comments below.
+If you have any questions, leave your comments below.

 Author: Ameer Abbas